Policy Section Table of Contents

 The Physician Assistant curriculum has been designed to be a full-time activity for students.
 It consists of a very demanding course load with a great deal of time spent in class and in clinical experiences.
 There are also many special seminars, films and guest lecturers that may be available to students on relatively short notice.
 We encourage you to seek outside sources of financial support (scholarships, loans, etc.) so that you may devote as much time as possible to your professional education.
 Employment is strongly discouraged.

 Physician Assistant students must not perform service work within the Physician Assistant Program and will not be substituted for instructional faculty, administrative or clinical staff.
-Students are also prohibited from substituting for clerical and/or clinical personnel for first year clinical longitudinal experiences and clinical rotations.
+Students are also prohibited from substituting for clerical and/or clinical personnel at clinical rotations.
 If asked to do so, the student must respectfully decline and inform the program immediately.
 While enrolled in the program, a student must not serve as a formal instructor to other enrolled students.
 Solicitation and development of clinical sites is the responsibility of the program and the sponsoring institution, not the student.

 Identification of Students from other Health Care Professionals in the Clinical Setting